jmarriola/jmarriola/README.md

 ### Hi there 👋

 My name is Jill (*she/her/hers*) and I am an Assistant Research Professor at [The Pennsylvania State University](met.psu.edu) in the Department of Meteorology and Atmospheric Science.
-My PhD is in Marine Sciences from the University of North Carolina at Chapel Hill.
+I have a PhD in Marine Sciences from the University of North Carolina at Chapel Hill.
 I am interested in all things carbon, wetlands, and estuaries.

 - I'm currently part of 2 NSF funded projects.
 One looking at improving estimations of ecosystem metabolism in estuaries, the other looking at alkalinity sinks and sources in Chesapeake Bay.
 - I’m currently learning a lot of R. I just built my first R package and Shiny app!